 When working on a kitchen design for a client we tend to give them three basic rules.
 Firstly, think about your work triangle – this is the route you will use the most when cooking; between your refrigerator, cooker and sink.
 If you ensure these appliances are quick to move between it will make your life so much easier in the long run.

 Secondly, pick a design that will actually fit in the space you have.
-We like to make sure there is at least a metre between pinch points in the kitchen, so you don’t end up crashing into each other if more than one person is using the kitchen at a time.
-For example, if the room feels too small for an island, don’t try to squash one in because in the long run it will get on your nerves!
-Sometimes less is more and by reducing the number of cabinets you are squeezing into the kitchen, it will make the room feel much bigger.
+We like to make sure there is at least a meter between pinch points in the kitchen, so you don’t end up crashing into each other if more than one person is using the kitchen at a time.
+For example, if the room feels too small for an island, don’t try to squash one in because, in the long run, it will get on your nerves!
+Sometimes less is more and reducing the number of cabinets you are squeezing into the kitchen, it will make the room feel much bigger.

 Lastly, and probably our most important rule of all, is sometimes it is good to break the rules!
 We love working with our customers to push design boundaries.
-Be it through mixing and matching colours, textures, appliances or even straying from the traditional kitchen layout, sometimes the most impressive and eye-catching kitchen designs are born when rules are broken, so think outside the box…or kitchen!
+Be it through mixing and matching colors, textures, appliances, or even straying from the traditional kitchen layout, sometimes the most impressive and eye-catching kitchen designs are born when rules are broken, so think outside the box…or kitchen!

 Those are really great rules to follow and something that I think is unique for Naked to focus on, because of your involvement in design and manufacturing.
 It allows you to consider every detail without being constrained to a pre-built structure.
 What trends are you seeing in kitchen design that you are loving?

-We’d say that the biggest trend we are seeing and loving in kitchen design is colour, colour and more colour!
-Whilst we will always love to design the classic cream painted Shaker kitchens, more customers than ever are exploring the use of bright colours for their cabinets or even using several different colours within their kitchen.
-Pink, yellow and green are colours that are being requested more and more in our kitchen designs.
+We’d say that the biggest trend we are seeing and loving in kitchen design is color, colour, and more color!
+Whilst we will always love to design the classic cream-painted Shaker kitchens, more customers than ever are exploring the use of bright colours for their cabinets or even using several different colours within their kitchen.
+Pink, yellow and green are colours that people request more and more in our kitchen designs.
 The beauty of Naked Kitchens is that a customer can have their cabinets colour matched to any paint colour they have seen so the possibilities really are endless.

-We are also seeing metallic splashbacks increasing in popularity and almost every week we get an enquiry about them!
-We produce these ourselves in Brass or Copper and they can be hand-aged, patinated and lacquered here in our workshop.
-We love them as they make a kitchen look very eye-catching and the real beauty of them is that as they are hand-finished, every one we produce is truly unique.
+We are also seeing metallic splashbacks increasing in popularity and almost every week we get an inquiry about them!
+Hence, we produce these ourselves in Brass or Copper and they can be hand-aged, patinated, and lacquered here in our workshop.
+We love them as they make a kitchen look very eye-catching and the real beauty of them is that as they are hand-finished, everyone we produce is truly unique.